Late Night with Conan O'Brien: Debut

 According to O'Brien, NBC network executive Warren Littlefield told him, with regard to Andy Richter, he'd "never succeed until I 'got rid of that big fat dildo.'
 That was the tone of the conversations between us and the network."
 It was widely expected that the host of Talk Soup, Greg Kinnear would take over the role, but Kinnear turned down the opportunity.
 (Kinnear would instead become host of Late Nights then-lead-out program, Later, in February 1994, remaining there for two years before deciding to pursue an acting career.)
 Stars like Tom Hanks agreed to appear on Late Night, which boosted audience awareness.

 Even Letterman, who admired O'Brien's comic sensibility, appeared as a guest to register his support.
 According to O'Brien, Letterman's appearance was the catalyst that turned the show around.
 At first, the show's staff believed that Letterman's request to appear on the show was a prank, because, as O'Brien put it, Letterman "never goes on anyone else's show".
 Yet Letterman's show of support led others to start believing in O'Brien and, 22 years later when Letterman retired, O'Brien expressed his gratitude and stated that he owed his own late night career to Letterman.

+In its first six months on the air, the show averaged 1.7 million viewers (1.8 rating) followed by slight improvements through the spring of 1994.
+By July and August of 1994, bumped by its college student core demographic being home on vacation, the average viewership stabilized at almost 1.9 million (2.0 rating).
+Also in August, NBC announced its decision to renew O'Brien's Late Night without specifying a time commitment for the renewal, only highlighting the network's "commitment to the success of the show as long as it demonstrated ratings improvement and creative growth".